zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   Contact the developers so that they can revise the pluginDefinition.json of the plugin where the service is located to be semver-compatible.
-Details on what a semver version is can be found at semver.org
+Details on semver version can be found at semver.org